andreofthecape/kraai/README.md

 ## Usage

+Create a new kraai object by calling:
+    Kraai::StackExchange.new
-Create a new kraai object by calling Kraai::StackExchange.new This will create the object with several default values that can be overwritten at call time:
+This will create the object with several default values that can be overwritten at call time, eg:
     site = "stackoverflow"
     page=1
     sort="activity"
     order="desc"

 You can now call several methods on this now object:

+    .user_questions(user)
+Returns 30 questions for given user.
+    .user_answers(user)
+Returns 30 answers for given user.
+    .unanswered(tagged)
-.user_questions(user) (All questions for given user) .user_answers(user) (All answers for given user)) .unanswered(tagged) (Return 30 questions with given tag with no accepted answer) .noanswers(tagged) (Return 30 questions with given tag with no answers)
+Returns 30 questions with given tag with no accepted answer
+    .noanswers(tagged)
+Returns 30 questions with given tag with no answers.

+## Example

+    response = Kraai::StackExchange.new
+    response.site = "stackoverflow"
+    response.unanswered("ruby")
+Returns 30 unanswered questions tagged ruby

 ## Contributing